molabokchi/deepdriver_ce/standalone/README.md

 ```

-## Develop in Colab (or your pyhton environment)
+## Develop code in python environment

-We use Google Colab, but it is NOT mandatory requirement.
-You can use deepdriver anywhare installed python.
+We use Google Colab now, but it is NOT mandatory requirement.
+You can use Deepdriver anywhare installed python.

 Go to colab example with the belew link